QinDSHub/TurboApply-Lightweight-Cross-Platform-Job-Recommendation-Automation-Tool/README.md

 Instead of trying to help candidates find more jobs, TurboApply focuses on reducing the time spent on repetitive search, screening, duplicate checking, and cross-platform browsing.

-Search less.
+**Search less.
 Decide faster.
 Apply better.
+Let automation handle the routine.**

 **In a nutshell, the steps are:**
 * **Download and unzip the repository (make sure Python and Poetry are installed).**